Why Do People Date People Who Look Like Them?

 This explains why so many couples, from Tom Brady and Gisele Bundchen to Portia de Rossi and Ellen DeGeneres, seem to look so much alike.
 But it doesn’t explain why the resemblance is more evident in married couples than in friendships.
 Perhaps because married couples are more likely to be emotionally attuned to one another and therefore more willing to overlook physical resemblances.

-Other Posts: How to Cancel a Date Last Minute
+Other Posts: How to Say Yes to a Date Without Sounding Desperate

 4. They’re happy